offen/docker-volume-backup/docs/reference/index.md

 Backup targets, schedule and retention are configured using environment variables.

 {: .note }
 You can use any environment variable from below also with a `_FILE` suffix to be able to load the value from a file.
-This is usually useful when using [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) or similar.
+This is typically useful when using [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/) or similar.
+Note that secrets will not be trimmed of leading or trailing whitespace.

 {: .warning }
 In case you encounter double quoted values in your runtime configuration you might still be using an [older version of `docker-compose`][compose-issue].